Jury Instructions For a Felony DUI

 More than meets the eye here when it comes to felony DUIs.
 There's a lot of stuff going on, and you're going to need a reasonable attorney because if someone got seriously injured and you were the cause of that injury, the prosecutors are not just going to be looking to put you in jail; they may be looking to put you in prison.

 So, you need somebody who has done this before, who knows how to handle these cases.
-If you cause a bad-enough injury, they can assert a GBI allegation against you, and you're now looking at a strike on your record for the rest of your life.
+If you cause a bad enough injury, they can assert a GBI allegation against you, and you're now looking at a strike on your record for the rest of your life.

 You have to do something that causes some damage – broken bones, a laceration that's a permanent scar, some bad dislocation – so get in front of an attorney.
 If it's me, I have you sit down, and we go over everything.
-At the Hedding Law Firm, we figure out precisely what the bests strategy is, and then we put that strategy to work to protect you, your rights, your freedom, and your reputation.
+At the Hedding Law Firm, we figure out precisely what the best strategy is, and then we put that strategy to work to protect you, your rights, your freedom, and your reputation.